Scott Lee Kimball: Apprehension

-With Nickelback's "Rockstar" playing loudly on the stereo, Kimball sped up and fled, followed closely by police.
-He called his girlfriend, who pleaded with him to turn himself in; he demurred, telling her he knew things the police would kill to keep him from telling.
+A car chase soon ensued.
+He called his girlfriend, who pleaded with him to turn himself in.
+He demurred, telling her he knew things the police would kill to keep him from telling.
 He led them south from Riverside, down the Coachella Valley towards the Salton Sea, finally pulling off the main roads near the small farming town of Mecca, where he ran out of gas in a field 260 mi from where the chase began.
 After briefly threatening suicide during a phone call with Schlaff, he eventually surrendered, three hours after first fleeing.

 Prosecution

 Kimball was taken back to Colorado briefly for arraignment on charges there, then back to Montana to serve time for his abscondment from the halfway house several years earlier.
 He was also sentenced to an additional two years in prison.
-In May he was briefly taken back to Colorado where he pleaded guilty to the weapons charge that had led to his arrest, saying he wanted to "break this cycle that I'm in".
-He got ten months in prison followed by six months in another halfway house, to be served when his Montana sentence was concluded.
+In May, he was briefly taken back to Colorado where he pleaded guilty to the weapons charge that had led to his arrest, saying he wanted to "break this cycle that I'm in".
+He received ten months in prison followed by six months in another halfway house, to be served when his Montana sentence was concluded.

-The sentences gave Thatcher and Grusing the time they hoped they could use to build a murder case against Kimball for the McLeod and Marcum disappearances.
-Kimball denied any knowledge when they interviewed him in Montana; Hentz, Kimball's second wife, repeated her rape allegations and added that she suspected him of having at one time tried to poison her.
+Hentz, Kimball's second wife, repeated her rape allegations to Thatcher and Grusing, and added that she suspected him of having at one time tried to poison her.
 A former Montanan cellmate of Kimball's who, after release, worked for his meat business recalled how one night while the two were drinking, Kimball, unprompted, asked him if "fake titties" were traceable; upon being told that they were, Kimball seemed visibly upset and later asked the man if he would, "as a favor for a friend", take something from a body.
 The man refused; the detectives were struck by the similarity to what Kimball had claimed Ennis told him.

-Prosecutors in Boulder were also preparing charges against Kimball for his more recent scams, and any time left on previous suspended sentences and probation; while Colorado law provided for quadrupling the sentences for crimes committed by habitual criminals like Kimball they were still not sure they could put him in prison for the time they believed he deserved for the murders.
+Prosecutors in Boulder were also preparing charges against Kimball for his more recent scams, While Colorado law provided for quadrupling the sentences for crimes committed by habitual criminals like Kimball, they were still not sure they could put him in prison for the time they believed he deserved for the murders.
 They got their break when Lori McLeod, who had been evicted from the condo where she and Kimball had lived after his arrest, began looking through his boxed possessions.
 In one she found Kaysi's handwritten schedule for the last week she had worked at Subway.
 She had also begun to suspect that the supposed signs that Kaysi was still alive—the necklace, the missing makeup, and the landlord's sighting—had been arranged by Kimball.